Rakshithagoud28/ScriptGenie/README.md

 # 🎬 ScriptGenie - AI-Powered YouTube Script Generator

-**ScriptGenie** is a fun and powerful Streamlit app that helps you generate high-quality YouTube video scripts using Groq's blazing fast LLMs.\n
+**ScriptGenie** is a fun and powerful Streamlit app that helps you generate high-quality YouTube video scripts using Groq's blazing fast LLMs.
 **Try It Here** : https://rakss-scriptgenie.streamlit.app/

 ### ✨ Features